Deciphering Solar Magnetic Activity: 140 Years Of The `Extended Solar Cycle' -- Mapping the Hale Cycle: Introduction

 Figure~\ref{fig:f2} compares the variation in the Sunspot number, total and hemispheric, with the Sunspot distribution with latitude and time, the EUV BP density progression and the data-inspired phenomenological concept that was constructed to demonstrate the global-scale magnetic interactions taking place as a function of time that M2014 credit with shaping the sunspot progression and amplitude.
 M2014 redefined the landmarks of the sunspot cycle in the context of the ``band-o-gram.'' as belonging to epochs of interaction between oppositely polarized global-scale magnetic systems.

-M2014 inferred that the modulation of the Solar Cycle occurred via a process that they dubbed ``magnetic teleconnection.''
-M2014 defined this term as an analog to the term ``teleconnection,'' which refers to climate anomalies being related to each other at large distances on the globe \citep{Barnston1987,Trenberth}.
-Our use of the term draws from the meteorological equivalent where atmospheric low-frequency variability (such as planetary waves) over timescales of several weeks to several years, are temporally correlated between physical locations that are geographically separated.
-The North Atlantic Oscillation (NAO) and the El Ni\~no Southern Oscillation (ENSO) are examples of teleconnection phenomena.
-It is accepted that gravity waves play the role of moderator between the various circulatory patterns and planetary waves.
-In short, magnetic teleconnection was proposed to describe the magnetic interactions inferred to take place between the oppositely polarized, overlapping magnetic bands of the 22-year long solar magnetic activity cycle within a solar hemisphere and across the solar Equator (see, {\em e.g.}, Figure~8 of M2014).
+M2014 inferred that the modulation of the Solar Cycle occurred via a process that they dubbed ``magnetic teleconnection'' \-- an analog to the meteorological term ``teleconnection,'' that is related to each other at large distances \citep{Barnston1987,Trenberth}.
+In other words, a phenomenon where atmospheric low-frequency variability (such as planetary waves) are temporally correlated between disparate physical locations over extended periods of time, like the North Atlantic Oscillation (NAO) and the El Ni\~no Southern Oscillation (ENSO).
+Further, it is accepted that gravity waves form the means of communication between the various circulatory patterns and the planetary waves.
+Magnetic teleconnection, therefore, was proposed to describe the process by which the large-scale magnetic interactions take place between the oppositely polarized, overlapping magnetic bands of the 22-year long solar magnetic activity cycle within a solar hemisphere and across the solar Equator (see, {\em e.g.}, Figure~8 of M2014).
+This analogy is strengthened by the subsequent discovery that the magnetic systems display the characteristics of planetary scale Rossby waves \citep[e.g.,][]{2017NatAs...1E..86M}.
+It is possible that other magnetic structures in the solar interior, like the strongly twisted ``wreaths'' of magnetic fields (one per hemisphere), that are suggested by some MHD simulations \citep[e.g.,][]{2013ApJ...762...73N} could present a similar magnetic signature.